 What happens next depends on whether you have activated Stonefield Query or not.
 If not, a Welcome dialog appears informing you how many days you have left to use the program without activating it.

 You're then asked to log in.
 Enter the user name and password you were assigned (initially, these are both "ADMIN").
 You can also choose the database you wish to run reports for.
 You can change to a different database any time by choosing the Open Database function from the File menu.
 The login dialog has a link to the Setup dialog.
 This is useful if you need to change something about the Stonefield Query setup before logging in.
 This link is only available if you log in as an administrator.

 The Reports Explorer appears next.
-You can select an existing report and print or preview it, or create a new report if you are using a Report Designer license; see the tutorials for examples of how to do both.
+You can select an existing report and print or preview it, or create a new report if you are using a license other than Basic; see the tutorials for examples of how to do both.